 Above: View from the pool to an outdoor room with fireplace and pizza oven.
 Board-form concrete walls are used extensively throughout the design and are both a key textural and structural element for integrating the home into the landscape.

 At Left: The same outdoor room glows at dusk.

-The design for this California Ranch style estate centers on a "landscape-first" approach, leveraging four distinct garden settings and leaving a linear middle ground for the three level home at the center of the property.
-The hillside allows the terraced home to integrate with the land on each level, with the main level serving the family living spaces.
-The second floor master suite creates a 'bridge' over the living area and, with retractable glass walls on either side, the living space is a flexible, transparent connector of the upper and lower garden spaces.
+The design for this California Ranch-style estate centers on a “landscape-first” approach.
+It leverages four distinct garden settings, leaving a swath of land for the home at the center of the property.
+The hillside allows the building to terrace and integrate each of the three levels with the land.
+The main level of the home houses all of the family living and entertaining spaces and retractable glass walls on either side of the volume are flexible, transparent mediators between the upper and lower garden spaces.

-The modern rustic sensibility of the Longfellow Drive Residence encourages flow and provides multiple transitional spaces between indoor and outdoor.
-Materials were chosen to promote the the natural setting and timeless character and include colored board-formed concrete walls, board and batten painted wood siding, standing-seam zinc roofing, and indigenous trees and landscaping.
+The home’s modern rustic sensibility encourages flow and provides multiple transitional spaces between indoor and outdoor.
+Timeless materials were chosen to compliment the natural setting and include colored board-formed concrete, board and batten painted wood, and standing-seam zinc.

 At Right: Opposite the outdoor room is the pool house.
 The accessory building was designed for entertaining, storage, and features an outdoor shower.

 At Left: A view from the great room with its warm Douglas fir ceilings looking toward the kitchen and breakfast table.
 The floors are polished concrete.

 At Left: Individual concrete steps are embedded amongst the hillside planting and connect the house to a backyard play lawn above.